kunalpanda/Arch_Assign1/README.md

 }
 ```

-- To test our Abstract Factory Design Pattern we have a `Data.txt` file which holds preset values of products and their prices.
+- We test our Abstract Factory Design Pattern using a data.txt file that contains product names and prices.

-- To use these values, we scan each line using a while loop and then split the line into parts using `split` method.
-After splitting products and prices we store them into respective `product` and `price` variables.
+- We read each line, split it into product and price, and store these in respective variables.

-- Splitting values helps us in using product name to call its respective factory using the `getFactory` method from abstract class `factoryProducer`.
-This gives us an instance of `GroceryProductFactory`.
+- Using the product name, we call the getFactory method from the factoryProducer abstract class to get a GroceryProductFactory instance.

-- If the instance `factory` exists for the `product`, then we set the `price` using `setPrice` method of the `factory` and then print out results.
+- If the factory instance exists for the product, we set its price and print the results.

-- If a `FileNotFoundException` is thrown in the `try` block while excuting, the `catch` block captures it and prints an error message with the stack trace of the exception.
+- If a FileNotFoundException occurs during execution, we catch it and print an error message along with the exception's stack trace.

 > test.java | Output